Actindo-AG/Documentation/Payments/Integration/01_ManageConnection.md

      ![Checking credentials](../../Assets/Screenshots/Payments/Settings/CheckingCredentials.png "[Checking credentials]")

-    The view for creating connections is automatically closed when the connection has been created.
+    The data are synchronized between Actindo and the payment service provider, if a synchronization is necessary.
+The view for creating connections is automatically closed when the connection has been created and synchronized.
 The *Edit connection* view of the newly created connection is displayed.
 The *Settings* tab is selected.
       ![Credentials](../../Assets/Screenshots/Payments/Settings/EditConnectionSettings.png "[Credentials]")
     <!---Stefan: stimmt das?
 Ich kann es nicht nachmachen, wenn es Verbindungen sind, die nicht direkt aktiv sind, gibt es dann buttons mit denen man aktivieren, synchronisieren kann?-->